knyuchen/knyuchen/README.md

-- 👋 Hi, I’m @knyuchen
+- 👋 Hi, I’m Kuan-Yu Chen
 - 👀 I’m interested in Hardware Accelerator Design
 - 🌱 I’m currently an ECE PhD student at University of Michigan, Ann Arbor
 - 💞️ I’m looking to collaborate on various design projects